jennifer-hemmens/publish/presta/new/add-payment-methods.md

 With Mollie Payments for PrestaShop, you can offer [a wide range of payment methods](available-payment-methods) in your shop.
 After connecting the module to your Mollie account, it retrieves and lists the payment methods active in your Mollie Dashboard.
-To add them to your shop, you must enable them in your PrestaShop Dashboard as well.
+To add them to your shop's checkout, you must enable them in PrestaShop as well.

 ## Before you start